puzzle/delivery-pipeline-concept/stages/02-packaging/README.md

 The output will be:

-* a deployable artifact of the application (e.g application container image), and
+* a deployable artifact of the application (e.g. application container image), and
 * test results.